What you need to know about Moff Gideon's strange lightsaber - The Media Times

 Also read: “Star Wars: The Rise of Skywalker” – How Exactly Did Emperor Palpatine Return from the Dead?

 Either way, it’s going to be interesting to face the Mando against a personal enemy, rather than just the week’s random villains, as were most of his Season 1 conflicts.
-But it will take a long time for the second season.
+But it will take a long time for Season 2.

 “The Mandalorian” star Giancarlo Esposito Portraits (exclusive photos)